-- Lower abdomen, lower back or pelvic pain can also be felt by some patients.
+- Lower abdomen, lower back, or pelvic pain can also be felt by some patients.
 The pain can range from intermittent to constant.

 - The urgency to urinate may never go away for some patients, even after urinating.

-Causes & Risk-Factors
+Causes & Risk Factors

 - The age of patients who are diagnosed with IC tends to be 40 or older.

-Next, a physical and neurological exam may be performed.
-The physical exam will consist of an examination of the abdomen and organs in the pelvic area.
-The mental exam will be performed to rule out any potential mental health or anxiety disorders that could be causing symptoms.
+There is no test than can definitively determine whether interstitial cystitis is or is not present.
+Dr. Tapscott will determine whether the patient’s symptoms are consistent with IC, and will then order routine examinations to ensure that other health issues are not causing these symptoms.
+A physical and neurological evaluation may also be performed.
+The physical exam will consist of an assessment of the abdomen and organs in the pelvic area.
+The neurological exam will be performed to rule out any potential mental health or anxiety disorders that could be causing the patient’s symptoms.

 Symptoms can take weeks or even months to improve and the issue may never be completely cured.
-The treatment of Interstitial Cystitis will begin with minimally invasive measures and escalate progressively if symptoms are not improving:
+The treatment of interstitial cystitis will begin with minimally invasive measures and escalate progressively if symptoms are not improving: